 It may have taken seeing 25 countries; surfing the powerful waves of Ireland, Scotland, and Spain; and multi pitching exposed faces in Switzerland and also completely failing on easy routes in Smith Rock.

-It may have taken driving for 8 hours straight in a tiny ass car with 6 other people and setting up your tents in the dark at your destination because that’s the only way you can afford New Zealand.
+It may have taken driving for 8 hours straight in a tiny ass car with 6 other people and setting up our tents in the dark at your destination because that’s the only way to afford New Zealand.

-It may have taken living in tents and RVs for the last 3 years with no electricity, water, or wifi at your disposal.
+It may have taken living in tents and RVs with no electricity, water, or wifi at your disposal.

 I may have been forced to try and communicate with people in France without speaking an ounce of French.